10.24.2024

 Product Review: Rhinowalk 20L Motorcycle Bag

 While obviously a less expensive version of the high dollar bags sold by a brand that rhymes with Briega, the Rhinowalk 20L offers a lot of storage and usable features for a very small price tag.
-I picked this up from Amazon for under $50.
+I picked this up for under $50.
 You can even get a model with yellow panels instead of black.

 I put the bag through about 3 hours of riding in the rain a few weeks ago, as well as almost 1,300 miles of riding over 5 days.
 It definitely outperformed it's small price tag.
 For me, it held enough clothes and supplies for the trip, including a lightweight sleeping bag, and camp mats.
 I did have to lash on an extra bag to carry my shoes since I prefer not to walk around like Frankenstein's Monster while off the bike.
 If the weather would have been more consistent, I could have fit everything but when dealing with days that may have a 28 degree temperature swing, you have to be prepared!